-Paul Mitchell The School Temecula is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+Paul Mitchell The School San Diego is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
 Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
 NACCAS requires schools to list the outcome rates for the main campus and all additional campuses as a whole.
-In this case, there are no additional campuses.
+In this case, Paul Mitchell The School San Diego is a branch campus, the outcome rates provided are for all schools under this structure.
+The U.S. Department of Education, requires outcome rates be provided based upon this individual location which is listed below.
+Outcome rates have also been provided for the individual school you are interested in attending.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-Paul Mitchell The School Temeucla's performance statistics for the calendar year 2015:
+NACCAS-Paul Mitchell The School San Diego combined performance statistics for the calendar year 2015:

-Graduation Placement Licensure 77.83% 91.77% 100%
+Graduation Placement Licensure 67.78% 70.47% 97.15%